-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 Z-score 9.93 vs 3+ safe = ultra-low bankruptcy risk

-M-score: -2.89. vs -2.22 or less safe = very low accounting fraud risk
+M-score: -2.89. vs. -2.22 or less safe = very low accounting fraud risk

 Safety score: 5/5 very safe

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.